 - I only get one day off a week (due to Christmas and New Years which is dumb!) so my one day is spent doing laundry, writing, cooking for my family, planning travel, returning emails, editing photos…you get the picture.

-- My time is very limited, which means I use lunch hours and breaks to socialize, and talk to potential sponsors and publishers.
+- My time is very limited, which means I use lunch hours and breaks to socialise and talk to potential sponsors and publishers.
 I am so not unplugged.